 Yoga can be helpful for a variety of mental health issues, such as anxiety, depression, stress, and insomnia.
 It can also help to improve focus and concentration.
 People who practice yoga report feeling an overall improved quality of life.

-One of the most important things to remember is that yoga is not a competition.
+One of the most important things to remember is that yoga, also known as hatha yoga, is not a competition.
 There is no need to push yourself to do something that doesn’t feel good.
 Listen to your body and go at your own pace.